Dailymotion: Copyright cases and blocking of Dailymotion

 In June 2007, Dailymotion was found liable for copyright infringement by a Paris high court.
 The judges held that Dailymotion is a hosting provider, and not a publisher, but that it must be held liable for copyright infringement, as it was aware of the presence of illegal content on its site.
 Such illegal content may be copyrighted material uploaded to Dailymotion by its users.
 The judges held that Dailymotion was aware that illegal videos were uploaded to its site, and that it must therefore be held liable for acts of copyright infringement, since it deliberately furnished the users with the means to commit those acts.

 Dailymotion has been banned in Kazakhstan since August 2011.

 The website was blocked in India in May 2012, but this decision was reversed the following month.
 The Madras High Court changed its earlier order, explaining that only specific URLs carrying illegally copied content should be blocked, not entire websites.
 Dailymotion was again banned in India in December 2014, due to government concerns that the site might be hosting videos pertaining to ISIS propaganda about Indian rule in Kashmir.
+A brief nationwide block occurred in late 2014 and early 2015 due to government security concerns, but access was officially restored within days.

 In December 2014, Dailymotion was fined €1.3 million.
 The Paris Court of Appeal found that the site had infringed the copyright of French television station TF1 and the news channel LCI, ruling that Dailymotion had failed to take action against users illegally posting TF1 content online.

 According to Guillaume Clément, Dailymotion's chief product and technology officer, as of 2017, the company employs a combination of human curation and automated tools to ensure copyright holder rights are protected within the destination, and it is able to remove questionable or illegal content within two hours.

 Dailymotion has been permanently blocked in Russia since January 2017, since the Moscow City Court ruled that the site was repeatedly violating Russia's copyright law by providing access to illegal TV content.